freeman-lab/muffle/README.md

 # muffle

 Simple module for silencing all output from external process.
 Really, all.
+Based on this [post](http://stackoverflow.com/questions/11130156/suppress-stdout-stderr-print-from-python-functions).

 #### install